Code-Institute-Submissions/milestone-1-THE-A-TEAM/TESTING.md

     3. Check that the 'Upload Fan Image' button opens the upload modal window.
         1. Does the upload modal display ok on smaller screen sizes.
         2. The upload form should check for required fields. (this was not working: missed form tags and required)
+        3. Confirm that javascript code displays the selected filename.
-        3. Check the hover effect on the 'Upload' and 'Close' buttons.
+        4. Check the hover effect on the 'Upload' and 'Close' buttons.

 3. Footer
     1. Already tested in the Home page section above. (as the code is the same).

+4. Check all the above steps on phone and tablet.

 ### Contact Us page